DevART36/100-days-of-code/log.md

 Color picker is a great tool ,especially for web development.
 I am happy to work with my last responsive project and I will hope to finished it before my birthday so that I can gift my self some valuable certificates.

+# Day 20: February 5, Friday

+**Today's Progress**

+Day 20 of #100DaysOfCode in #freeCodeCamp
+I'm almost done in my last project!
+Still figuring out the bug that I encountered, welcome section should be equal to viewport's height though I applied 100vh.
+But I thinnk I will solved it tommorrow on my Birthday :)

+**Thoughts**

+I'm so annoyed of the viewport issue but I think I can solved it tommorrow on my birthday.
+I'm so excvited to finished it and claim my gifts to my self.